akathir79/Spanner/replit.md

-# SPANNER - Tamil Nadu Blue-Collar Service Marketplace
+# SPANNER - India Blue-Collar Service Marketplace

 ## Overview

-SPANNER is a comprehensive web application designed to connect blue-collar service workers with clients across all 38 districts of Tamil Nadu.
+SPANNER is a comprehensive web application designed to connect blue-collar service workers with clients across all states and districts of India.
 The platform provides a marketplace for various services including plumbing, electrical work, painting, mechanics, and other skilled trades.
 The application supports multiple user types (clients, workers, admins, and super admins) with role-based dashboards and functionality.

 ## User Preferences